 Under the current state of the law, local government entities are excluded from reporting obligations to the Central Harmonisation Unit in the Ministry of Finance.
 The legislative work is underway to include reporting obligations also to these type of entities.

+[Observations on the status of implementation of the article, including successes, good practices and challenges in implementation.]

 (c) Successes and good practices